 - Portobello Mushrooms

 An extra source of vitamin D can come from supplementation.
 However, it’s best to get your blood work done before going down this particular road.
-There is such a thing as getting too much vitamin D (or toxicity), which can lead to hypercalcemia (or a build up of calcium in the blood).
+There is such a thing as getting too much vitamin D (or toxicity), which can lead to hypercalcemia (a build up of calcium in the blood).

 Make sure you communicate with your primary care physician to see what’s best for you.
-And be on the lookout for my next eye healthy food post.